prasad-sawantdesai/IMAS-easybuild-setup-guide/docs/imas_easybuild_setup_guide.rst

 [root] chgrp -R easybuildgrp /opt/easybuild
 [root] chmod -R 2775 /opt/easybuild

-Add your user to the group and re‑login (or run `newgrp easybuildgrp` for the current shell):
+Add your user to the group and re-login (or run `newgrp easybuildgrp` for the current shell):

 .. code-block:: bash